 - Work experience.
 Of special interest is work relevant to clinical psychology.

 - Letters of reference.
 Letters from academic/research sources receive greatest weight, although those describing other types of experience are also considered.

 - Compatible interests.
 Compatibility of the applicant's interests with those of the faculty is considered.

 - Writing skills.
 The applicant's ability to write, as reflected in the Statement of Purpose, as well as in technical writing shown in published research, is also taken into account.

-Requests for application forms are made to the director of academic programs, school of psychology at Xavier University.
 Applicants from foreign countries or who completed their degree overseas are required to submit transcripts evaluated by World Educational Service, a financial statement, a sponsorship letter, and official TOEFL scores as well as the following: